 Play Fair - Pay & Employment Equity Guides

-These gender pay and employment equity guides (provide link) will help employers to assess where they stand, so they can be confident about their practices and address any inequities that become apparent.
+These gender pay and employment equity guides (August 2012) will help employers to assess where they stand, so they can be confident about their practices and address any inequities that become apparent.
 They were adapted for use in the private sector by Top Drawer Consultants & Heathrose Research.

 - Guide 1: Remuneration and rewards (505 Kb)

 - Guide 2: Participation of men and women (486 Kb)